 Stock Index Options

 Stock index options are based on a stock index rather than on specific stocks.
 The value of index calls increase as the index increases, and the value of index puts increases as the underlying index decreases.
-These options are similar to stock options, but with some important differences.
+These options are like stock options, but with some important differences.

 Because these options are based on indexes, there is greater diversification, and usually less volatility than with specific stocks.
 An index is never going to drop to zero, and it will never increase as dramatically as some specific stocks can, especially within a short time.
 Therefore, the risk is more limited, but so is the profit potential.
 Also, contract adjustments are rarely needed for a stock index.
 For instance, stock splits of stocks within the index do not affect the index, and thus, no adjustments on the contracts are needed.

 The strike price is based on an index value multiplied by the multiplier of the contract, which is usually $100 (USD).
 These options are settled by the exchange of cash, not securities, which, for obvious reasons, is called a cash settlement.
 The option writer who is assigned an exercise pays cash to the holder who exercised the option.